COS Mountain Logo

 4. Work Study Program - This Work Study Program, established by the Auxiliary Foundation, provides an avenue of support for students with financial needs.
 Many students fit into this area of need and without assistance are unable to pursue an education.
 Students have the opportunity to work up to 20 hours per week while attending college.
 Individuals, businesses, and organizations may help to support this program by making a donation to this fund.

-Awards: Students may apply for a scholarship once per semester - $2,000 award, per semester, per student (based on funding available – awards not guaranteed).
+Awards: College of the Siskiyous students may apply for a $2,000 Finish Line scholarship once per semester (based on funding available – awards not guaranteed).

 Eligibility: To be considered for a Finish Line Scholarship, applicants must:

-• Be currently enrolled as a College of the Siskiyous student during the term application submitted.
+• Student applicant was enrolled at College of the Siskiyous during the previous term/semester.

 • Be enrolled in at least 12 units or maintain an alternate full-time equivalent status during all terms in which the scholarship is active.